 - Use the IRS for the approval of a Continuing Education Provider.

 How long does it take to become an Enrolled Agent?

 Becoming an Enrolled Agent can take 3 to 8 months depending on your taxation knowledge.

 The EA exam consists of three different parts with 3.5 hours of testing time for each part.
 Each of the exam parts contains 100 Multiple Choice Questions (MCQ’s) and covers a wide spread of taxation-related topics.

 The three parts of the EA exam are:

 - Part 1: Individuals

 - Part 3: Representation, Practices & Procedures

 The IRS sets the scaled passing score at 105, which corresponds to the minimum level of knowledge deemed acceptable by professionals practising before the IRS.
 Exam scores are confidential, and they are only revealed to the candidate.

-The above article helps you to know the step by step process of becoming an Enrolled Agent and Enrolled Agent course details.
+The above article helps you to know the step-by-step process of becoming an Enrolled Agent and Enrolled Agent course details.
 Hope this article will be helpful for you.
 Any Questions?
-Comment below or you can directly contact Simandhar Education +91-7780273388.
+Comment below or you can directly contact Simandhar Education at +91-7780273388.